Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample10_AzureEventSourceListener.md

 }
 ```

-## Capture filtered Log Events to a file
+## Capture filtered logs to a file

 For scenarios where capturing logs to `Trace` or `Console` outputs isn't ideal, log information can be streamed into a variety of targets, such as Azure Storage, databases, and files for durable persistence.
 This example demonstrates capturing error logs to a text file so that they can be analyzed later, while capturing non-error information to `Console` output.